 Not sure how to ask your manager for attendance approval?
-Download our customizable justification letter is just what you need to communicate the value of attending SpaceCom to your manager.
+Download our customizable justification letter to communicate the value of attending SpaceCom to your manager.

 In today’s challenging economic environment, it’s important to save money where you can.
 Plus, the lower your expected expenses are, the higher the chance your trip to SpaceCom will be approved by management.

 Attendance to the SpaceCom Exposition is FREE!
-You can also take advantage of one and two-day conference passes.
+You can also take advantage of a one-day conference pass if interested.

-Conference program attendees can participate in interactive case study groups, roundtable working sessions, and industry-specific show floor tours.
-Plus, the exposition floor offers all attendees direct access to content, products, and premium engagement opportunities that will help you capitalize on the commercialization of space to accelerate growth and profitability.
+Conference program attendees can participate in interactive case study groups, roundtable working sessions, and plenary sessions.
+Plus, the exposition floor offers all attendees direct access to content (NASA Theater), products, and premium engagement opportunities that will help you capitalize on the commercialization of space to accelerate growth and profitability.
 Engage with experts from NASA, international space agencies, and commercial industries — as well as government and academia, and bring back ideas to your organization for immediate implementation.

 Once your manager sees all of the new business contacts you made, how much you learned, and how that knowledge can be applied across your company, they will be more likely to send you to SpaceCom again.
 They may even join you at the next SpaceCom!
 Download a sample trip report here.